Kombucha

 Due to the content of so many compounds, drinking kombucha has many health properties, although most have not yet been confirmed by scientific research.

-Taste – Is Kombucha Tasty?
+Taste – is Kombucha Tasty?

 Kombucha has a sour, slightly tart, but also sweetish aftertaste, which is not to everyone's tasteTrusted Source.
 Sometimes, it may resemble spoiled apple juice.
 However, some enjoy this drink because it is refreshing and even delicious.